Indonesia expects halal certificate for experimental vaccine | Health

 Indonesia expects halal certificate for experimental vaccine

-Indonesia's highest Muslim clerical body is expected to issue a halal certification for the experimental COVID-19 vaccine developed by China-based Sinovac Biotech, officials said on Monday.
-The certification would be a significant step in immunization efforts in the world's most populous Muslim country, should the vaccine be approved for use.
+Indonesia's highest Muslim clerical body is expected to issue a halal certification for the experimental COVID-19 vaccine developed by China-based Sinovac Biotech, officials have said.
+The certification would be a significant step in immunization efforts in the world's most populous Muslim-majority country, should the vaccine be approved for use.

 The government has announced that it plans to use vaccines from several different producers in its effort to vaccinate the world's fourth most populated country.
 So far, the Sinovac candidate vaccine is the only one to arrive in the country.
 Monday, the Health Ministry announced 5,754 new COVID-19 cases, bringing the confirmed total to 581,550, including 17,867 deaths, the highest in Southeast Asia.